 Audubon Park vs Winter Park

-Audubon Park sits right next to Winter Park, and the two areas share a similar appeal in some ways.
+Audubon Park sits right next to Winter Park, and the two areas share a similar appeal in many ways.
 Both have tree lined streets, walkable areas, local dining, and a strong sense of community.
 However, Winter Park is its own city with its own government, and it tends to have higher price points, especially near Park Avenue and the Chain of Lakes.

 No HOA Homes in Audubon Park

-One of the biggest draws of Audubon Park for many buyers is the lack of HOA in large parts of the neighborhood.
+One of the biggest draws of Audubon Park for many of my buyers is the lack of HOA in large parts of the neighborhood.
 Unlike newer master planned communities where homeowners association rules govern everything from landscaping to exterior paint colors, many homes in Audubon Park have no HOA fees or restrictions.

 This appeals to buyers who want more freedom with their property.
 You can paint your home, landscape your yard, park your vehicles, and make decisions about your property without needing HOA approval.
 For buyers coming from communities with strict HOA rules, this kind of freedom is a major benefit.